 Status: Atmospheric CO_2 is increasing exponentially.
 This means that atmospheric CO_2 is increasing at a faster rate each year.
-In 2018, the annual mean concentration of CO_2 was 409 ppm.
+In 2019, the annual mean concentration of CO_2 was 411 parts per million (ppm).
 In 1959, the first year of the time series, it was 316 ppm.
-The annual mean passed 350 ppm in 1988 and 400 ppm in 2015.
+The annual mean passed 350 ppm in 1988 and 400 ppm in 2015 (NOAA, 2020a).

-Description: Monthly mean atmospheric carbon dioxide (CO2) at Mauna Loa Observatory, Hawai'i in parts per million (ppm) from March 1958 to present.
-The observed increase in monthly average carbon dioxide concentration is primarily due to CO2 emissions from fossil fuel burning.
-Carbon dioxide remains in the atmosphere for a very long time, and emissions from any location mix throughout the atmosphere in approximately one year.
-The annual variations at Mauna Loa, Hawai'i are due to the seasonal imbalance between the photosynthesis and respiration of terrestrial plants.
-During the summer growing season, photosynthesis exceeds respiration, and CO2 is removed from the atmosphere.
-In the winter (outside the growing season), respiration exceeds photosynthesis, and CO2 is returned to the atmosphere.
-The seasonal cycle is strongest in the northern hemisphere because of its larger land mass.
+Description: Monthly mean atmospheric carbon dioxide (CO_2) at Mauna Loa Observatory, Hawaii in ppm from March 1958 to present.
+The observed increase in monthly average carbon dioxide concentration is primarily due to CO_2 emissions from fossil fuel burning.
+Carbon dioxide remains in the atmosphere for a very long time, and emissions from any location mix throughout the atmosphere in about one year.
+The annual oscillations at Mauna Loa, Hawaii are due to the seasonal imbalance between the photosynthesis and respiration of plants on land.
+During the summer growing season photosynthesis exceeds respiration and CO_2 is removed from the atmosphere, whereas outside the growing season respiration exceeds photosynthesis and CO_2 is returned to the atmosphere.
+The seasonal cycle is strongest in the northern hemisphere because of this hemisphere's larger land mass.